mitshell/corenet/README.md

 Operating system and Python version
 ------------------------------------

-The application is made to work with Python 2 (starting with 2.6), just like *libmich* library.
+The application is made to work with Python 2.7, just like *libmich* library.
 Python 3 is not supported, mainly because libmich does not work with it.
 It works on Linux, because of the need for SCTP support and Ethernet raw sockets.